Basic Node and Express

 Build an API endpoint, mounted at GET

-.Note: In the following exercise you are going to receive data from a POST request, at the same
+/name.
+Respond with a JSON document, taking the structure{ name: 'firstname lastname'}.
+The first and last name parameters should be encoded in a query string e.g.?first=firstname&last=lastname.Note: In the following exercise you are going to receive data from a POST request, at the same

-.
+/nameroute path.
+If you want, you can use the methodapp.route(path).get(handler).post(handler).
 This syntax allows you to chain different verb handlers on the same path route.
 You can save a bit of typing, and have cleaner code. -

 body-parser has already been installed and is in your project’s package.json file. require it at the top of the myApp.js file and store it in a variable named bodyParser.
 The middleware to handle URL encoded data is returned by bodyParser.urlencoded({extended: false}).
 Pass the function returned by the previous method call to app.use().
 As usual, the middleware must be mounted before all the routes that depend on it.